jeremynoesen/AISpongeLite/README.md

 ## Usage

+### Slash Commands

 - `/episode`: Generate an episode.
 Only one episode can be generated at a time globally.
 There is a 5-minute cooldown upon successful generation, unless you purchase the ["Remove Cooldown" subscription ($1.99/Mo)](https://discord.com/discovery/applications/1254296070599610469/store/1343274119084638239).
   Generation may take a few minutes.
 Do not enter a topic to check generation status or remaining cooldown.
 - `/chat`: Chat with a character.
 This can be used at any time anywhere and does not have a cooldown.
 - `/tts`: Synthesize character speech.
 This can be used whenever an episode is not generating and does not have a cooldown.
 - `/stats`: Show bot statistics.
 See how many generations have been completed in the last 24 hours and for all time, and view the bot uptime.
 - `/help`: Show bot help.
 This will show a link to the Discord App Directory page.

+### Context Menu Commands

+- `Convert OGG to MP3`: Convert an episode or TTS output in OGG format to MP3, useful for devices that do not support OGG format.

 ## Installation